wecodemore/grunt-githooks/README.md

 in the hook.
 Default template is the `node.js.hb` file located in the `templates` folder of the plugin.
 It also contains a `shell.hb` file with the template for a shell script hook.

-> **Note**: Handlebars escapes HTML special characters if you use only two curly braces to insert,
+> **Note**: Handlebars escapes HTML special characters if you use only two curly braces to insert
 > a variable in your template.
 Make sure you use three `{{{my_var}}}` if you need to insert variable
 > that containt quotes, chevrons or anything that would be HTML escaped